As a peripheral organ, our skin is the chief barrier against the external environment, ensuring no pathogens enter the body to cause harm.

 This will, over time, lead to visible changes on the skin, such as dullness, uneven skin tone, discoloration, premature lines and wrinkles, and even acne.

 However, antioxidants have been noted to scavenge free radicals by donating an electron to them, thereby neutralizing their damaging effects and preventing or slowing down the oxidation process that leads to skin damage.

 This allows the skin to stay healthy and youthful and regain strength to protect itself from environmental stressors such as UV rays and pollution.

 Antioxidants are found in many natural sources, including certain fruits and vegetables, drinks, nuts and seeds, etc., but they can also be used topically, which is a fantastic way to give your skin a direct boost of nutrition.

 Here are some popular antioxidants that are great for your skin:

 Vitamin A (Retinol)

-A derivative of vitamin A, retinol is a powerful agent and particularly effective anti-aging ingredient.
+A derivative of vitamin A, retinol is a powerful complexion-improving agent and an effective anti-aging ingredient.

-It has a small molecular structure which gives it the ability to penetrate deeper into the skin and stimulate collagen production and speed up cell repair and renewal.
+It has a small molecular structure which gives it the ability to penetrate deeper into the skin and bind to retinoid receptors in the cells, changing their behavior and ultimately enhancing collagen production and cellular turnover.

-There are many over-the-counter or prescription-strength options, and regardless of the choice you go for, your skin will truly benefit from this ingredient.
+Vitamin A derivatives come in over-the-counter or prescription-strength options, and regardless of the choice you go for, your skin will truly benefit from this component.